nifty-oss/website/docs/asset/extensions/grouping.md

 ## Creating a Group

 The `Grouping` extension is used to create group assets.
-The extension can be added using either the `allocate` or `create` instruction when creating an asset.
+The extension can be added using either the `allocate`, `create` or `update` instructions.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';